ivandokov/dotfiles/readme.md

 # Before macOS wipe
 - Did you commit and push any changes/branches to your git repositories?
-- Did you remember to save all important documents from non-iCloud/Google Drive directories?
+- Did you backup all important documents from non-iCloud/Google Drive directories?
-- Did you remember to export important data from your local database?
+- Did you check if all databases are recently exported in `/Users/ivan/Library/Mobile\ Documents/com~apple~CloudDocs/Mackup/mysql`?
 - Did you update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`?

 # Installation